apigeekdemos/apigee-informatica-apijam/Setting up your Informatica Cloud Organization/README.md

 ![image alt text](./media/image_iic_ai_initiate_order_connections.png)

-9. Edit the *Start* properties of the *Initiate Order* workflow to add your username to the *Allowed Users* field.
-Then, click *Save*, then *Publish* the workflow.
+9. Edit the *Start* properties of the *Initiate Order* process to add your username to the *Allowed Users* field.
+Then, click *Save*, then *Publish* the process.

 ![image alt text](./media/image_iic_ai_order_initiate_save_username.png)

-## Import the FetchLeads IIC Service Workflow
+## Import the FetchLeads IICS process

-10. We will also import the *FetchLeads* service workflow into your Trial IIC Org.
+10. We will also import the *FetchLeads* process into your Trial IICS Org.

 * Go to *Resources* folder in the current folder to download the *Fetch_Leads.zip* file
 * In *Application Integration*, click on the *Explore* folder icon in the left nav
 * Click on the green *Import* button at the top right
 * In the file dialog, click *Choose File*, and select the *Fetch_Leads.zip* file
-* Click on the green Import button to start the import of this workflow alongwith all its dependencies
+* Click on the green Import button to start the import of this process along with all its dependencies

 ![image alt text](./media/image_iic_ai_import_fetch_leads.png)

 Once the Import is completed, you should see a *Demo* project created with the *FetchLeads* process and dependent objects

 ![image alt text](./media/image_iic_ai_fetch_leads_project.png)